cainiao1989/ioc/README.md

 })
 ```
 #### Module resolve - Singeton
-> Module is singeton by default, you don't have to use
+> Module is singleton by default, you don't have to use
 setSingleton(true), `file` `core/config.js`

 ```javascript